red-pencil/curriculum-vitae/index.md

 ### TP/Screamer

 TP/Screamer (Toilet Paper Screamer), is a new eco-friendly toilet paper dispenser designed to reduce the waste of toilet paper.
 Every time when the sheets are pulled out over the limit (for instance, the length of 30 inches), it will let out voice warning to notify users to stop consuming more than necessity.
 It is good for both education and fun, and suitable for both public and home.
+The product is prepared for online crowdfunding.

-- Designed the product individually, and fabricated the appearance prototype and function prototype.
+- Designed the product individually, and fabricated an appearance prototype and a functional prototype.
-- Finished branding materials including the pictured story and the video, to get prepared for online crowdfunding.
+- Finished branding materials including a pictured story and a promotional video.

 Kickstarter: https://www.kickstarter.com/projects/332555363/1830982200?ref=454281&token=0cc2d35a
 Video: https://youtu.be/UHSKzdS4NOA